Academic term: Historical context of terms in the UK

-Primary/Secondary education
+Primary/Secondary education in the UK

 The school year in the United Kingdom is generally divided into three terms running from autumn to summer.
 For state schools, the school year consists of 195 days of which there are 190 teaching days and five INSET teacher training days.
 For independent schools, the school year can be as short as 175 days.
 The structure of the school year varies between the constituent countries of the United Kingdom with school holiday dates varying between local education authorities.

 Before the mechanisation of agriculture and when more of the population lived in the rural countryside, the long summer school holiday in Britain arose in the 19th century as a result of the education authorities abandoning the battle to keep children at school through haymaking (around the start of August) and wheat harvest (around the end of August), when every available pair of hands was needed on the land.